canjs/canjs/construct/construct.md

 constructor, allowing you to imitate static properties and functions.
 You can access these properties through the `[can.Construct::constructor this.constructor]` property.

 Static properties can get overridden through inheritance just like instance properties.
+In the example below, we override both the legs static property as well as the the init function for each instance.
+ Let's see
-Let's see how this works with `Animal` and `Snake`:
+how this works with `Animal` and `Snake`:

 @codestart